evernym/verity-sdk/README.md

 ## Setup

 This project is broken up into two major portions: the sdk, and the server.
-The server is a MOCK verity-2.0 backend to simply test and build out the verity-sdk proof of concept.
+The server is a MOCK verity-2.0 backend to simply test and build out the verity-sdk.
 It is not intended to replace the verity appication currently under development.

 In order to set up the application cd into both the server and the sdk and follow the readme for set up in both directories.